nathanfx330/reader/README.md

 # Python File Reader

-A Flask-based web application designed to quickly **copy and paste** the contents of files from a Python project.
+A Flask-based web application designed to quickly **copy and paste** the contents of files from a Python or Flutter project.
 This tool allows you to easily explore your project’s directory, view supported files, and copy their contents with a single click.

 ## Key Features